-As the summer continues on, I always try to take advantage of every day that summer has left!
-I’m doing just that with this incredibly easy peach sorbet recipe!
+The best part of summertime is all the seasonal fruits that make the most incredible desserts.
+But you can have those flavors all year around with this incredibly easy sorbet recipe!
 If you like the texture of fruit sorbet, but you also like the flavors of your favorite decadent peach desserts like peach cobbler and peach pie, you'll LOVE this sorbet!

-This simple no-churn peach sorbet recipe is brightened up with lemon juice and sweetened with honey (or agave nectar, or coconut sugar — your choice!).
-Then, we’re adding the warmth of cinnamon and vanilla to give this sorbet recipe a hint of those indulgent desserts you love!
+Turn them into sorbet!
+In this peach sorbet recipe, ripe peaches are frozen and then blended with lemon juice and sweetened with maple syrup or honey.
+Then, we're adding the warmth of cinnamon and vanilla to give this sorbet recipe a hint of those indulgent desserts you love!
 The vanilla and cinnamon make this peach sorbet absolutely amazing!
 The flavors work so well together to create a sweet, satisfying treat.

-Best of all, this cinnamon peach sorbet recipe is so easy!
+This cinnamon peach sorbet recipe is so easy!
 It's a no-churn recipe, so you won't need an ice cream maker.
 You'll only need a blender to purée the ingredients together and a freezer-safe container to let your sorbet freeze until it's ready!
 Plus, you'll only need 5 ingredients in total to make this recipe!

 I'm serious -- there are only 5 ingredients in this no-churn peach sorbet recipe!